lambduli/minilog/README.md

 3) You write Prolog-like query and hit enter.

-4) When presented with a result, you either write `:next` and hit the enter (to backtrack) or you write `:done` and hit the enter to conclude the computation.
+4) When presented with a result, you either write `:next` and hit enter (to backtrack) or you write `:done` and hit enter to conclude the computation.

 5) When you want to quit the REPL, you submit `:q` or `:Q`.